 Simone Cremaschi

-I am a Postdoctoral Research Fellow at Bocconi University’s Department of Social and Political Sciences and Dondena Centre, studying topics in comparative political economy, political sociology, and political behavior.
+I am a political scientist researching the political economy of inclusion and the provision of public goods in liberal democracies.
+I work as a Postdoctoral Research Fellow at Bocconi University’s Department of Social and Political Sciences and Dondena Centre.

-research.
-I investigate how structural shifts like immigration and climate change shape politics in advanced democracies, focusing on the drivers of exclusionary politics and societal resistance to it.
-My research combines diverse methods and evidence, often involving extensive qualitative fieldwork and design-based causal inference, while also developing new approaches to integrate the two.
-My work is published or conditionally accepted in leading political science journals, such as American Political Science Review, American Journal of Political Science, Journal of Politics, and Comparative Political Studies, and has been featured in major media outlets like The New York Times and The Guardian.
-My PhD has won the IMISCOE Maria Ioannis Baganha Award as the best dissertation on migration, integration, and social cohesion in Europe.
+impact.
+My research is published or forthcoming in leading political science journals, including the American Political Science Review, American Journal of Political Science, Journal of Politics, and Comparative Political Studies, and has been featured in major media outlets like the Financial Times, the New York Times and The Guardian.
+My PhD received the IMISCOE Maria Ioannis Baganha Award for the best dissertation on migration, integration, and social cohesion in Europe.
 All my publications are available on this site.

 vita.
 I received my PhD in Political and Social Sciences from the European University Institute and have spent visiting periods at Columbia University, the WZB Berlin, ETH Zurich with the Immigration Policy Lab, and Bocconi University.
 My research has been generously funded by the United Nations World Institute for Development Economics Research (UNU-WIDER), Leiden University, and Fondazione Roberto Franceschi.
 I have collaborated on social and research dissemination projects with civil society organizations such as Fondazione Roberto Franceschi, Associazione Naga, and Fondazione Giangiacomo Feltrinelli.
 For more details, see my curriculum vitae.